Chris44442/cyclone5_soc_fpga_config_tool/readme.md

 # Cyclone V SoC FPGA Config Linux Tool

-With this tool you can configure the FPGA fabric with your rbf-file by accessing the FPGA manager from the HPS of your Cyclone V SoC.
+With this tool you can configure the FPGA fabric with your rbf-file by accessing the FPGA manager from the HPS Linux of your Cyclone V SoC.
 Do not try to use it on other devices.

 To better understand what this tool does, refer to the